-If your child is in years, 3, 5, 7 or 9, then you are no doubt aware that they will be sitting the annual NAPLAN exams from 9-11 May 2018.
+If your child is in years, 3, 5, 7 or 9, then you are no doubt aware that they will be sitting the annual NAPLAN exams soon.

 As schools across Australia start to transition to NAPLAN exams online, Brent Hughes, former teacher and Teacher Educator at Matific, says that it is crucial to engage students in learning experiences they enjoy to effectively prep them for these upcoming assessments.